good-loop/doc/pages/AdTech-Jargon-Glossary.md

 * Inventory: space where ads can be shown.
 This can include the whole range of print ads,  banner ads, interstitials, etc.

+* VAST: a standard wrapper (from the IAB) for video adverts which can include tracking calls.

+* VPAID: supports video + js for interactive video ads, or more tracking.

 ## Good-Loop Terms

 Sprechen Sie Good-Loop?